UPES B.Tech Admissions 2026

 This Story also Contains

-The authority will publish the JEE Main 2025 cutoff for OBC on the official website, jeemain.nta.nic.in.
+The authority will publish the JEE Main 2026 cutoff for OBC on the official website, jeemain.nta.nic.in.
 NTA is responsible for the determination of the qualifying percentile that will enable candidates to take JEE Advanced.
-Whereas, JoSAA provides the JEE Main cutoff for college admission.
+Whereas JoSAA provides the JEE Main cutoff for college admission.
 The authority releases the JEE Main cutoff category-wise.
+In the meantime, candidates can check the previous year's cutoff of JEE Main.

 Year | Qualifying JEE Main Cutoff for OBC |